jeffmaury/podman-desktop/website/docs/kubernetes/kind.md

 ### Creating a Podman machine ready to run Kind

-You can create a rootful Podman machine.
+Create a rootful Podman machine.
 It does not require additional configuration.

 #### Prerequisites